-The Perinatal Behavioral Health topic was selected by Bree Collaborative members in September 2022 and a workgroup of clinical and community experts met from January 2022 to January 2023.
-The Bree recommendation focus areas are organized around identifying a person with or at risk for perinatal behavioral health needs and ensuring they receive appropriate treatment and follow-up care.
+Perinatal Behavioral Health was selected as a topic by Bree Collaborative members in September 2022 and a workgroup of clinical and community experts met from January 2022 to January 2023.
+The Bree guideline focus areas are organized around identifying a person with or at risk for perinatal behavioral health needs and ensuring they receive appropriate treatment and follow-up care.
 To identify focus areas, the workgroup relied on existing guidelines from ACOG, American Academy of Pediatrics (AAP), Agency for Healthcare Research and Quality, available evidence, and expert opinion.